Skilled Trades

 - Build a client base through referrals

-- CIPC business registration (R175)
+- CIPC registration (R175 — that's it)

-- Registration with your trade's regulatory body (if applicable)
+- Registration with your trade's regulatory body

-Equipment: The startup cost varies by trade.
+Equipment varies by trade.
 Plumbing tools and a reliable bakkie might cost R30,000–R80,000.
-An electrician's test equipment and tools: R20,000–R60,000.
-Welding equipment: R15,000–R50,000+.
-A vehicle is usually your biggest expense.
+Electrician's test equipment and tools: R20,000–R60,000.
+Welding gear: R15,000–R50,000+.
+The bakkie is usually your biggest expense.
+Don't buy a new one — a decent second-hand one that doesn't break down is fine to start.

-Hourly rate: Charge per hour plus materials.
-Typical rates for qualified self-employed tradespeople in SA:
+Hourly rates for self-employed tradespeople in SA:

 - General maintenance: R250–R450/hr